The conventional medical community got stomach acid wrong - I'd get off of that Prilosec if I were youFeb 23, 2021

 However, you going off of your Prilosec right away without taking certain steps first can result in your experiencing negative symptom fallout.
 You’ll need to take special precautions to assure your reflux or symptoms won’t get worse, before and while you correct the natural pH of your stomach.

-If you’d like guidance with this process, I have an entire e-course devoted to how to do this in a safe, easy, and effective way.
+If you’d like guidance with this process, I have an entire program devoted to how to do this in a safe, easy, and effective way.

 Not to brag, but It’s kind of my specialty.